UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Discussion

-ML has been widely applied in SE to automate many tasks in the SE lifecycle, such as planning, design, coding, testing, and maintenance.
-However, organizations and individuals increasingly question if they can trust ML and if they can demonstrate trustworthiness~\cite{Eoychoudhury:2025:AISoftwareEngineerProgrammingwithTrust}.
-The lack of trustworthiness poses a significant barrier to the adoption of ML in SE.
+ML has been widely applied in SE to automate many tasks in the lifecycle, such as planning, design, coding, and testing.
+However, growing concerns around trustworthiness hinder its broader adoption~\cite{Eoychoudhury:2025:AISoftwareEngineerProgrammingwithTrust}.
 While making ML-based systems fully trustworthy is the ultimate goal, achieving this remains challenging.
-Hence, we believe a practical approach to enhance their real-world applicability and usability is to provide alerts when predictions are untrustworthy.
+Hence, we believe a practical approach to enhance their real-world usability is to provide alerts when predictions are untrustworthy.

-In addition, integrating \truevul{} into the SE lifecycle for ML vulnerability detectors can greatly advance their development and applications.
-Detectors relying on spurious correlations learnt during training can achieve overconfident performance in held-out evaluations.
-However, their performance often deteriorates in the real world, where these correlations are absent~\cite{Anh:2015:DeepNeuralNetworksAreEasilyFooledHighConfidencePredictionsForUnrecognizableImages, Lapuschkin:2019:UnmaskingCleverHansPredictorsAndAssessingWhatMachinesReallyLearn}. \truevul{} can serve as an automated oracle for trustworthiness testing~\cite{Lam:2024:AutomatedTrustworthinessOracleGenerationforMachineLearningTextClassifiers}.
+Integrating \truevul{} into the SE lifecycle can significantly enhance the development and deployment of ML vulnerability detectors. \truevul{} can serve as an automated oracle for trustworthiness testing~\cite{Lam:2024:AutomatedTrustworthinessOracleGenerationforMachineLearningTextClassifiers}.
 This testing process is crucial and closely intertwined with other SE lifecycle activities~\cite{Riccio:2020:TestingMachineLearningBasedSystemsASystematicMapping}, particularly in the iterative development of ML-based systems, where performance and trustworthiness must be evaluated and refined~\cite{Silverio:2022:SoftwareEngineeringforAIBasedSystemsASurvey}.
-By early detecting trustworthiness issues during development, \truevul{} helps prevent failures in real-world deployment.
-Furthermore, it offers actionable insights that facilitate feedback-driven repair, as demonstrated in Section~\ref{sec:expr_results}, reducing the need for human intervention.
+By early detecting trustworthiness issues during development, it helps prevent deployment failures.
+It also supports feedback-driven repair, as demonstrated in Section~\ref{sec:expr_results}, reducing human effort.